Margrete: Queen of the North: Production

 The film had a budget of about 73 million Danish kroner.
 The Danish Film Institute gave 20 million DKK to the production, which is the largest single grant in production aid it has ever made.

 Production was badly hit by the coronavirus pandemic, as the film crew had only managed to complete 10 days of filming in Prague before having to stop on 12 March 2020 due to the virus outbreak.
 In order to save the production, the producers sought an extra 8.5 million DKK from Film i Väst, the Queen Margrethe & Prince Henrik Foundation, the A.P.
 Møller Fund, the Carlsberg Foundation and the Augustinus Fund.

 Release

 The film premiered in Denmark on 16 September 2021.
 It had a limited theatrical release in North America and was released on VOD by Samuel Goldwyn Films on 17 December 2021.
+As of October 2024, the film is available to purchase on Amazon Prime Video in the United Kingdom, and made its television debut in the country on BBC Four on the 5th of October 2024.

 Reception

 Box office

-Margrete: Queen of the North grossed $0 in North America and a worldwide total of $45,878, against a production budget of about $9.8 million.
+In its opening weekend, Margrete: Queen of the North grossed $unknown in North America and a total of $252,152 elsewhere internationally, against a production budget of about $9.8 million.